cloudcommunity/Cloud-Study-Network-Logo/README.md

 # Cloud Study Network Logo
-Versions of a new logo for the Cloud Study Network community
+Versions of a new logo for the Cloud Study Network community.
+Feel free to submit via a pull request your version of the logo.

 ## Version by Abolfazl Mohammadi